yuqingc/daenerys/README.md

 ```
 $ node server.js
 ```
-for a developing environment and
+for a developing environment, and

 ```
 $ node server.js prod